BetaMasaheft/Schema/README.md

 This repo contains the schema and annotated template files to be used to enter new data while a proper form is prepared.

+Project members can find more documentation as part of the [project guidelines](https://betamasaheft.eu/Guidelines/?q=schema&id=editingSchema).

 ## Contents

 - The main ODD specification is `tei-betamesaheft.xml`.
 This entails a customization of version 3.5.0 of the TEI Guidelines.
 Files created by the team in the framework of this project must be valid against this TEI customisation.